 INJURIES (Sounders & RSL): Seattle — none; RSL — none.

 SERIES: Dates to March 28, 2009, when the Sounders won 2-0 at home on goals by Nate Jaqua and Fredy Montero.
 Sides met five times last year with Real Salt Lake winning 1-0 May 2, followed by three scoreless draws.
+Fonts Changer is an amazing and stylish text editor.
+It enables its users to make attractive copy by just clicking on the right buttons.
+It also offers cool fonts new instagram fonts for all purpose such as HTML, ePub and PDF.
+Moreover, Chrome is pre-installed so it is easier for the user to use this cool fonts changer.
 In the last meeting, in the MLS Cup playoffs Nov.
 8, 2012, the Sounders won 1-0 on a Mario Martinez goal in the 81st minute.
 Sounders ended Real Salt Lake’s 28-game home unbeaten streak in 2o11.

 SOUNDERS STATS / NOTES

 - REGULAR-SEASON SUMMARY (MLS): Overall: 0-2-1.
 Last 5: L-D-L. Home: 0-1-1.
 Road: 0-1-0.
 Vs. East: 0-1-0.
 Vs. West: 0-1-1.
 March: 0-2-1; April: 0-0-0; May: 0-0-0; June: 0-0-0; July: 0-0-0; August: 0-0-0; September: 0-0-0; October: 0-0-0.
 Goals For: 1.
 Goals Against: 3.
 Differential: -2.